paulkienitz/SPARE/README.md

 ### properties

-Having descripbed all of the five methods, I will also put a list of the global properties together in one place here.
+Having described all of the five methods, I will also put a list of the global properties together in one place here.
 All have been already described in greater detail above.
 They are:

 > **`SPARE.timeout`**: the upper limit of how long a request is allowed to wait for content, if no explicit `timeout` value is passed as a parameter.